 Kane begins his duties on campus on June 1.

-2015-2017: Coach Knight was a graduate assistant for the Men’s Basketball team at Webber International University.
-There, coach Knight was the head coach for the junior varsity team while the assistant to the varsity.
-Receiving a Masters of Business Administration, with a concentration in Sport Business Management.
+Coach Knight has previously worked as a graduate assistant at Webber International University, for the Men's Basketball Program.
+There, coach Knight was the head coach for the junior varsity team and assistant for the varsity in both years coaching at Webber; while studying for his Master’s in Business Administration, majoring in Sport Business Management.